Blueberry Bourbon Barbecue Sauce

 You can use any balsamic vinegar but make sure it is of good quality.
 If you can, find one that is SOS-free (sugar, oil, and salt) all the better.
 California Balsamic has a Huckleberry Vinegar that is SOS-free.
 I have also made this recipe with their Pomegranate Vinegar and it was a big hit!

 A great substitute for molasses is maple syrup or agave.
 If you don’t have smoked paprika you can use chipotle or chili powder.
 A good replacement for tamari is Bragg’s Amino Liquids.
-And lastly, if you don’t have any tomato paste on hand, you can use ketchup but make sure it is low in fructose.
+And lastly, if you don’t have any tomato paste on hand, you can use ketchup.
+Ensure it is low in fructose.

 Storing